moleculerjs/site/source/docs/errors.md

 ### `MoleculerClientError`
-Moleculer Error for client errors which is **not** retryable.
+Moleculer Error for client error which is **not** retryable.
 Parameters are same as `MoleculerRetryableError`.

 ## Internal error classes